 Parkland Ready 21

-Middle School teachers incorporated Schoology into their curriculum in 2017-18.
-Schoology is an online Learning Management System (LMS) that allows teachers to create engaging content, design lessons, and assess student understanding.
-Classrooms that utilize Schoology will allow students to keep track of assignments by storing papers and projects all in one portal.
-The LMS also provides a conduit for students to turn in assignments to their teachers.
-Teachers will provide feedback within the portal, thus allowing a more engaging space for parents to better access and understand what their child is learning and how well they are learning.
+Personalized learning is not new at Parkland.
+High school and middle school teachers incorporated Schoology into their curriculum in 2017-18.
+Schoology is an online Learning Management System (LMS) that allows teachers to design lessons, create engaging content, and assess student understanding.
+Classrooms that utilize Schoology allow students to keep track of assignments by storing assignments and projects all in one portal.
+Teachers provide feedback within the portal, thus allowing a more engaging space for parents to better access and understand what their child is learning and how well they are learning.
+Videos that demonstrates the many ways our teachers were able to use technology to enhance teaching and learning last school year can be found to the right.

-In addition to the distribution of 2400 Chromebooks to all middle school students (grades 6 through 8) last year, this summer we will be preparing to expand the 1:1 initiative to the high school (grades 9 through 12) through the distribution of an additional 3200 devices.
-Concurrently, we will be adding an additional fifty-two (52) Chromebook carts to the elementary schools, ensuring at least one cart per grade level.
+At the elementary level we will be adding an additional fifty-two (52) Chromebook carts to the elementary schools, ensuring at least one cart per grade level.
 Also, iPad Mini carts will be added to each elementary school for use in grades K, 1 and 2.
-More information about the rollout can be found in this Morning Call article.
+More information about the rollout plan can be found in this Morning Call article.

 Personalized computing is a model in which every student has his/her own personal learning device.
 The benefits of this approach include: